okhsunrog/km003c-rs/docs/ghidra.md

-Of course.
-Condensing all of our discoveries into a single, well-structured document is the perfect way to cap off this reverse-engineering project.
-This `ghidra.md` file will serve as the definitive reference for your device's protocol.

-Here is the complete file, incorporating everything we've learned, from the high-level application flow down to the cryptographic functions.

----

 # Ghidra Reverse Engineering Notes for KM003C

 This document contains specific notes, function addresses, data structures, and other details discovered through Ghidra reverse engineering of the `Mtools.exe` software.
 The goal is to fully document the USB protocol for the ChargerLAB POWER-Z KM003C.